amitmavgupta/azure-terraform/README.md

 * Azure CNI powered by Cilium (Dynamic IP allocation) for a Private AKS cluster.
 * Nodepools in Different Availability Zones (with Azure CNI powered by Cilium as the choice of CNI).

-You will also get to learn how to deploy an AKS cluster using the other AKS CNI's like:
+You will also get to learn how to deploy an **AKS cluster using the other AKS CNI's like**:
 * Kubenet in IPv4 and Dual Stock mode.
 * Bring your own CNI (BYOCNI).
 * Bring your own CNI (BYOCNI) with Azure Linux as the host OS.